Indoqa/logspace/configuration-hq.md

 ##Configurations

-The configuration files for the agent-orders have to be stored in the directory defined by the `logspace.hq-webapp.configs-directory` property.
+The configuration files for the agent-orders have to be stored in the directory defined by the `logspace.hq-webapp.orders-directory` property.

 The filename is used as the id of the agentController.
 These settings need to be configured: